Supermagnum/Europe-ergo/README.md

 Maybe add a supporting point in the middle of the Pcb's.

-Add a usb device id so the PCB will be recognised by Linux and others.
+Add a usb device id so the PCB will be recognised by Linux and others, if necessary.